agonist/weaviate-demo/README.md

 };
 ```

-All put together in the page
+All put together in the page.

 ```
 import { Search } from "./_components/search";